 - A. All licenses and registrations shall be renewed annually by June 30, to avoid delinquent renewal fees. - B. Initial licenses and registrations issued during the last quarter of the fiscal year, i.e., April, May, and June, will not be required to be renewed during that fiscal year.
-No continuing education hours will be required of the licensee or registrant for that period. - C. Licensees shall list on their renewal form the licensees (i.e., provisional speech-language pathologists, restricted speech-language pathologists, restricted audiologists, speech-language pathology assistants, or provisional speech-language pathology assistants) and aides that they are supervising. - D. It is the licensee's and registrant's continuing obligation to keep the board informed of his/her current mailing address. - E. Licensees shall participate in continuing professional education activities for each license period, July 1-June 30, in accordance with §127. - F. Inactive status is granted to licensees who are retired or who do not practice audiology or speech-language pathology during the fiscal year, July 1-June 30. - 1.
-Licensees on inactive status may retain their license by payment of the annual renewal fee. - 2.
-These licensees shall complete the affidavit on the continuing education report and submit it at the time of licensure renewal. - 3.
-The licensee may submit the required five hours of continuing education each year he/she is on inactive status or submit all of the hours the year he/she returns to work in the profession. - 4.
-Licensees on inactive status or who are retired shall not supervise individuals or otherwise engage in the practice of audiology or speech-language pathology.
+No continuing education hours will be required of the licensee or registrant for that period. - C. Licensees shall list on their renewal form the licensees (i.e., provisional speech-language pathologists, restricted speech-language pathologists, restricted audiologists, speech-language pathology assistants, or provisional speech-language pathology assistants) and aides that they are supervising. - D. It is the licensee and registrant's continuing obligation to keep the board informed of his/her current mailing address. - E. Licensees shall participate in continuing professional education activities for each license period, July 1-June 30, in accordance with §127. - F. F.5. ... - G. Licensees who hold a license requiring supervision and who are not working in the field of audiology and/or speech-language pathology shall submit a notarized statement at the time of license renewal attesting to the fact that they did not work in the profession during the license period. - H. The board may refuse to consider any renewal application which is not complete in every detail, including submission of every document required by the application form and instructions.
+The board may, in its discretion, require additional information as a condition for consideration of the application.